 The Indigenous Planet and the Free & Fair Trade project is a development of Globcal International with the United Nations Sustainable Development Goals that additionally conforms with most guidelines proposed by the UN Committee for the Promotion and Advancement of Cooperatives (COPAC).
 The platform is tax-free, duty-free, and each commercial transaction is exempt from customs between cooperative members and global citizens.

 Most indigenous peoples are either considered invisible or absent from much of the processes of national politics; but more and more today the last known cultures that can be legally recognized from the international perspective are those that remain in-tact as native societies living in territories that are wild and remote.
 They are frequently bypassed on most issues involving strategic national planning, mining, and the use of resources that exist in their territories.
 What remains of the integrated indigenous cultures that have been assimilated by society remains with them and their rights to pursue cultural diaspora.
 It is so true that indigenous people slowly lose many special rights once they leave their communities.

 Most societies and cultures protect indigenous people that travel to cities and places they are not adjusted to, yet despite the permitted exemptions, law enforcement and the norms of the society cause people to change until they eventually become part of a social place.

 Our program is developed to allow indigenous people to perform practical fee-simple commerce involving traditional crafts or products notwithstanding the nation-state by virtue of their rights as peoples protected under international treaty.

-Now the coffee farmer can earn the $2-3 per kilo he deserves for the best coffee beans instead of 15-30 cents a pound.
+Now the coffee farmer can earn the $3-5 per kilo they deserve for the best coffee beans instead of 15-30 cents a pound.
 This alone makes a big difference to families that can barely afford the basic necessities of life.